-ATHENS AL BANKRUPTCY ATTORNEY
+ATHENS BANKRUPTCY LAWYERS

 The prospect of declaring bankruptcy is a daunting one, and something you shouldn’t have to face alone.
 As early as 2009, CNN reported that 62 percent of all United States personal bankruptcies could be traced to medical bills.
 Even more shocking, many of those forced into bankruptcy by medical bills are middle class people with health insurance.
 In 2012, Alabama ranked sixth in the most Chapter 7 and Chapter 13 filings in the United States.
 Whether you’re looking at Chapter 7 or Chapter 13 bankruptcy, the Athens bankruptcy attorneys at Ferguson & Ferguson can help you during this stressful time in your life.